debi-dsti/New_Projects_2024-README/README.md

                                          ***TOP PERSONAL PROJECTS FOR 2024***
  <br>
-Here are my new Innovative projects for 2024 (FROM MIDIUM TO COMPLEX PROJECTS )are at the forefront of my focus.
+**Here are my new Innovative projects for 2024 (FROM MIDIUM TO COMPLEX PROJECTS )are at the forefront of my focus.
 These projects push boundaries and explore new realms of possibility.
 From groundbreaking technologies to novel solutions for everyday challenges, each project aims to revolutionize its respective field.
-Stay tuned for updates and unveilings as I embark on this journey of innovation and discovery in 2024."
+Stay tuned for updates and unveilings as I embark on this journey of innovation and discovery in 2024.**

  <br/>

   <br>

  ***Data Analysis and ML PROJECTS:***
  <br/>